Gutters and Downspouts

 An alternative option to gutters is to deposit rainwater to a grade-level rock bed with a waterproof liner and a drain pipe where water terminates on a sloping finish grade at least 5 feet from the foundation.
 OR

-If a rainwater harvesting system is installed, properly design the drain to adequately manage the overflow, and meet discharge-distance requirements.
+If a rainwater harvesting system is installed, properly design the drain to adequately manage the overflow and meet discharge-distance requirements.

 Gutters System Basics

 Gutter systems consist of two parts: 1) gutter channels that run horizontally along the roof edge to collect runoff and 2) the downspouts that carry the collected water down to grade level.
-Gutters are needed in all but the driest climates of the United States.
+Gutters or other drainage systems are needed in all but the driest climates of the United States.
 In cold climates, gutters will freeze and should be avoided.
 Instead, in cold climates, grade-level drainage systems should be installed (as described below).

 Both styles are readily available in vinyl, aluminum, galvanized steel, and copper.
 All materials weather well, although copper and galvanized steel have the advantage of withstanding impacts from ladders and tree branches better than vinyl and aluminum, which can crack or dent.